dhruv-kumar-jha/productivity-frontend/README.md

 :white_check_mark: | Code Splitting | Split the code into different files and only load those files when necessary., Enable tree shaking so we only include the code we're actually using in the app.
 :white_check_mark: | Lists Spacing | Now you can add spaces between lists, You can add space before and after a list. (might be useful to some of you)
 :white_check_mark: | Customizations | Now you have more control over specifying background colors, you can either select it using colorpicker or enter it manually, it can be `Color Names`, `HEX`, `RGB` or `RGBA`.
+:white_check_mark: | Multiple Languages | Added support for multiple languages, Current translation of **Chinese** langugae is done using Google Translate.

 ## Feature Requests